BLOG

 Myotonic Goat

-When startled they will appear to fall over and faint with their muscles locking up in an episode of what’s called myotonia.
+When startled the goats will appear to fall over and faint with their muscles locking up in an episode of what’s called myotonia.
+This is why this breed has been nicknamed as the fainting goat.
+Because of this, the Myotonic goat certainly cannot be called a predator resistant breed of meat goat.

 myotonic goat in woods